Argentina–United States relations: Attachés

-Principal U.S. Embassy officials
+U.S. diplomat in Argentina

 Edward C. Prado was nominated to the post of Ambassador to Argentina by President Donald Trump on January 17, 2018.
 The post had been vacant since the resignation of Noah Mamet a year earlier, during which time Chargé d'Affaires Tom Cooney served as acting ambassador.

+Prado later served as ambassador until 2021, when he was succeeded by Marc R. Stanley, a Texas trial lawyer and Democratic activist appointed by President Joe Biden.
+Stanley presented his credentials in early 2022 and served as U.S. ambassador in Buenos Aires until 2025.

+In October 2025, health-care executive Peter Lamelas arrived in Buenos Aires as the new U.S. ambassador to Argentina, succeeding Stanley.

-Ambassador of Argentina to the United States
+Argentinian diplomat in the United States

 Fernando Oris de Roa, an executive with extensive experience in Argentine agriculture, was appointed Ambassador to the United States by President Mauricio Macri on January 11, 2018.

 The post had been vacant since the April 3, 2017, resignation of Martín Lousteau over an arms procurement scandal involving a $2 billion request disclosed by the office of Congressman Pete Visclosky but not authorized by the Argentine Congress.
 Chargé d'Affaires Sergio Pérez Gunella had served as acting ambassador in the interim.

 After Alberto Fernández took office in December 2019, he designated Jorge Argüello as ambassador to the United States.
 Argüello's credentials were accepted in Washington, where President Donald Trump asked Argüello to tell president Fernández that "[he] can count with this President" regarding the Argentine debt with the International Monetary Fund.

 On February 22, 2020, Argüello said that he was working to pave the way for a meeting between the two presidents.

+Businessman Gerardo Werthein, who later became foreign minister in Javier Milei's government, also served as Argentina's ambassador to the United States.
+In November 2024, President Javier Milei selected technology entrepreneur Alec Oxenford as Argentina's next ambassador to Washington.